RH3D/E3NG_docs/configure.md

 {: .text-center }

 {: .note }
-All the pictures bellow are higher resolution, so you can right click - Open image in new tab/window - to view it in more detail.
+All the pictures bellow are higher resolution, so you can zoom in or right click - Open image in new tab/window - to view it in more detail.

 # BASE BUILD
 {: .text-center }